 A quick overview of the most important parts:

-Key | Description | Reasons / annotations |
+Reasons / annotations

-Archive | Allows us to archive the content of our repositories in a predefined directory.
-In this case: The repositories will be zipped in the directory list with the absolute path /absolute/path/to/satis/web/dist/ | As a result, we always have a file on our server, and Satis will not depend on the connection to GitHub when a package is required |
+As a result, we always have a file on our server, and Satis will not depend on the connection to GitHub when a package is required

-Repositories | List of repositories where also our created repository is listed.
+List of repositories where also our created repository is listed.
 Please see the documentation for details and supported types.
-For our purpose we use the type: vcs and in the url: [email protected] so Satis can authenticate. | If your repository is not on the same server as your development, you will need to add a deploy-key for that server also. |
+For our purpose we use the type: vcs and in the url: git@github-my-super-repository so Satis can authenticate.

 There you go!
 Now you will be able to deploy your project with Composer.
 You see that the first setup may be a little tricky.
 But once done, the fast deployment will pay for itself.
 And with GitHub and versioning control, you always have a backup.
 If necessary, you can easily roll back your changes.